-The course is designed to provide master students with a comprehensive learning of the issues related to build and develop their career path in Business organizations.
-Through a process of a self-exploration, the student will discover his/her interests, competencies, potential capabilities, and past experiences to build on his/her professional future career.
-The course topics focus on career decision making, Informational Interviewing & Job Shadowing, Job Search Strategies, Researching Companies, Resume Writing, interviewing, and making plans.
-(Pre-requisite: None)
+The course is designed to provide master students with a comprehensive learning of the issues related to build and develop their career path in business organizations.
+Through a process of self-exploration, the student will discover his/her interests, competencies, potential capabilities, and past experiences to build on his/her professional future career.
+The course topics focus on career decision making, informational interviewing and job shadowing, job search strategies, researching companies, resume writing, interviewing, and making plans.